-1. Which of the following activity/activities are conducted? (select all that apply) Identify all types of other state financing programs that directly provide AT that are conducted.
-Deaf/Blind Telecommunications EDP-Federal Other (Describe) Provide a description of the other activity/activities conducted.
-DA-Matched Savings Program 2.
-Select the one option that best describes who conducts this activity/activities.
-Both the Statewide AT Program and other entities/contractors (Both) 3.
-Select the one option that best describes from where this activity/activities is conducted.
-One central location (Central) 4.
-Do you charge a fee for this activity/activities? (select one) Yes 5.
-Identify the types of collaborations you have in place to conduct this activity/activities.
-Banks/Financial Institution (select any/all) Independent Living Center (select any/all) Easter Seals (select any/all) Disability/Assistive Technology Organizations (select any/all) Have written agreement with this entity Provide financial support to this entity Receive financial support from this entity Receive initialenal support from any entity Federal Entities/Agencies (select any/all) State Entities/Agencies (select any/all)
+1. Which of the following activity/activities are conducted? (select all that apply)

+Identify all types of other state financing programs that directly provide AT that are conducted.

+• Deaf/Blind Telecommunications EDP-Federal

+2. Select the one option that best describes who conducts this activity/activities.
+Both the Statewide AT Program and other entities/contractors (Both)

+3. Select the one option that best describes from where this activity/activities is conducted.
+One central location (Central)

+4. Do you charge a fee for this activity/activities? (select one) $\mathrm{No}$

+5. Identify the types of collaborations you have in place to conduct this activity/activities.

+- Have written agreement with this entity - Receive financial support from this entity